 Before you leave, don’t miss the Irish Family History Centre in the gift shop, particularly if you have any Irish ancestors!
 They can help with any genealogy questions and can help you trace your family back to its Irish home.

 After visiting EPIC, you will have a better understanding of the proud Irish culture and just how pervasive it is around the world.
-The 10 million Irish citizens who immigrated to other countries, especially the United States, had a profound and lasting impact on social, economic, and political cultures.
+The 10 million Irish citizens who emigrated to other countries, especially the United States, had a profound and lasting impact on social, economic, and political cultures.
 Your kids will enjoy learning about these different cultures, especially the fun and interactive exhibits.
 This museum is a great place to begin your tour of Ireland!

 - Cost: 16.50EUR/adults; 8EUR/kids; free/kids under 5 (save 10% by booking online); audio guide is 2EUR-well worth it!